 A balanced diet begins with consuming a larger proportion of our calories from high fiber, low glycemic vegetables, preferably organic and the general rule is to go for the full spectrum of colours with emphasis on the greens and reds.
 These include: Asparagus, bean sprouts, broccoli, cabbage, cauliflower, celery, cucumber, spinach, onions, garlic, green leafy vegetables, peppers, chillies, mushrooms, tomatoes and green beans.
 Potatoes and starchy vegetables should be low on the list as they are highest on the glycemic index.
 Fruits should include the high antioxidant and nutrient dense fruits and berries with a low glycemic index (GI).
 Take only fresh and avoid all canned fruits and processed fruit juices.
 Fruits can be avoided initially when trying to lose weight.
 Fructose is one of the main offenders in stimulating our genetically programmed tendency to gain weight and the use of high fructose corn syrup in juices, soft drinks (and processed foods) is increasingly seen as THE major contributing factor in global obesity, and also as a trigger for high uric acid, hypertension and other metabolic disorders.

-It is recommended to avoid consuming more protein than we require for our bodies daily needs as excess protein will also contribute to weight gain (via being converted to sugars) and if not balanced out with sufficient healthy fats and vegetables can lead to high uric acid levels and health problems down the line.
+One of the biggest misconceptions about Keto, Paleo and LCHF Diets is that they are high meat diets, and such people often compared them with the Atkins Diet.
+This comparison is only made by those who have only a superficial understanding, normally old school dieticians who are stuck in their outdated dietary paradigm from the 1980’s!
+It is recommended to avoid consuming more protein than we require for our bodies daily needs as excess protein may also contribute to weight gain (via being converted to glucose and stored as fat) and if not balanced out with sufficient healthy fats and vegetables may lead to high uric acid levels and health problems down the line.
 More info on achieving the right balance of macronutrients can be found on most Paleo and Keto blogs.

 From Vegetable Sources: See Legumes below.

-Sugar – best to avoid or limit to only coconut sugar on occasions
+Sugar – best to avoid or limit to only coconut sugar on special occasions

 This is the often the aspect of the Paleo and Ketogenic diets that generates the most resistance in people when they first hear about it.
 While some cultures in Asia, such as Vietnam and Japan, traditionally consume relatively small amounts of rice or rice noodles as part of an overall balanced diet, the majority of Asians are today consuming highly refined grains for breakfast, lunch and dinner.
 The rise in obesity in Asia is catching up with Western levels.
 In Malaysia, excess grains and sweet foods has led to Malaysia being the most overweight of all Asian countries.